phf/jb/README.md

 [data structures course](http://www.cs.jhu.edu/~cs226/)
 I taught in Fall 2016, mostly to make it easier on students to get some basic performance metrics for their code.
-(The jury is still out on whether they liked it or not.)

 I borrowed *very* liberally from the Go original as well as from the ports listed below.